CSC207-UofT/207-course-notes/README.md

 - [Chapter 1.
 Introduction to Java](01-introduction-to-java.md)

 ## Raising issues
 If you notice any issues within the course notes, simply go to the `Issues` tab and open a `New issue`.
 We will be using the issues system on GitHub to make revisions and updates to the course notes.
+You may use this to request additional resources or explanations on material, though we recommend referring to the course discussion board before making such requests here.

+You may also create fork this repository and create a pull request if you wish to make revisions directly, though we will be reviewing and accepting these manually.